daniellionel01/utf.js/README.md

 There is a [Gleam Issue](https://github.com/gleam-lang/gleam/issues/3842) to track the support of `<<_:utf8_codepoint>>` (and UTF-16, UTF-32 alike) for the JavaScript target.

-This requires the functionality to validate one valid UTF codepoint in JavaScript.
+This requires the functionality to validate one valid UTF sequence in JavaScript.
 Oh wait, that's what we just implemented!

-We implemented `bitArrayUtf8Codepoint`, `bitArrayUtf16Codepoint`, and `bitArrayUtf32Codepoint` in [utf.js](./src/utf.js).
+So we implemented `bitArrayUtf8Codepoint`, `bitArrayUtf16Codepoint`, and `bitArrayUtf32Codepoint` in [utf.js](./src/utf.js).

 The usage of those functions is demonstrated with what-could-be-generated JavaScript based on some Gleam examples in [codepoints.js](./src/codepoints.js).